phinixplus/docs/source/preface/author.typ

 == On Hardware Engineering
 I knew my passion was computer engineering since high school.
 Since then I have been researching about the inner workings of computers and their operating principles.
+Due to the complexity in modern computational systems, the best introduction to the field is looking at designs of the past, or in other words the field of "retrocomputing".
+The constraints in the designs of that era also were interesting and a source of influence to me in and of themselves.

+=== Education
 Even though I am in the process of attending a computer engineering course at a polytechnic university, most of my knowledge had been acquired before university.
 In other words, as I am writing this, I do not currently possess any formal experience or certification on the topic, and instead am self-taught.

-=== Sources of Info and Inspiration
 Most of my knowledge about the topic has been acquired from online sources, mostly Wikipedia and YouTube, and from direct assistance and guidance from people I met online, mostly on Discord.

+=== Attributions
 I would like to use this opportunity to point out a few of the exceptional people that have directly or indirectly helped me progress in this field:
 -	*Ben Eater*: The original homebrew computing youtuber.
 His series on building a CPU on breadboards was the catalyst that got me interested in the first place almost 10 years ago.
 He has since moved on to other